CASIOmax/Omnifood/README.md

-# Omnifood
-Omnifood "A healthy meal delivered to your door, every single day"

 # <a href="https://0mnif00d.netlify.app" target="_blank">Omnifood</a>
 Single page website built as a final project for my old HTML/CSS course.
 Omnifood is a fictional company focused on providing AI-based meals through a subscription service.